Questions and Answers about HPV and the Vaccine

 I heard that even people who have not received the HPV vaccine have less chance of getting HPV since the vaccine came out.
 Please explain how this occurred, and why I need to get the HPV vaccine?

-You should still consider getting the vaccine because while herd immunity might lessen your chance of coming into contact with the virus, the vaccine will significantly decrease your chance of infection if you do come into contact with it.
-Unfortunately, despite the decreases in transmission resulting from HPV vaccination, millions of people are still infected with HPV and many do not know they are infected.
+With all of this said, the virus continues to circulate in the US, so you should still consider getting the vaccine.
+And, while herd immunity might lessen your chance of encountering the virus, the vaccine will significantly decrease your chance of infection if you do come into contact with it.
+Unfortunately, despite the decreases in transmission resulting from HPV vaccination, millions of people are still infected with HPV, and many do not know they are infected.

 I didn't get the last dose of the HPV vaccine.
 Do I need to start over again?